flyzto/preview-in-chrome/README.md

-# preview-in-chrome package
+# Preview in Chrome

+Only macOS is supported

 Preview HTML file in Google Chrome

-The browser is automatically refreshed when the file is saved。
+The browser is automatically refreshed when the file is saved